j-muncaster/Earbuds_Promotional_Page/README.md

-# Earbuds_Promotional_Page
+# Promotional Webpage for Elo Loop Earbuds
-This is a repo for my Earbuds Promotional Page for Level 3 of IDP.
+This is a repo for a webpage to promote my designed Elo Loop Earbuds for Level 3 of IDP.

 ## Installation
 There is no installation process required.
 Simply download the files to your computer.